Petertaiwo034/Ansible/README.md

 when you run ansible --version
 You  will get the config file path= /etc/ansible/ansible.cfg
-                   host file path= /etc/ansible/hosts Ansible concepts are:
+                   host file path= /etc/ansible/hosts

+How to Create Inventory file
+IP Address ansible_user=ec2-user ansible_ssh_private_key_file=/tmp/ansible.pem
+This is the way will write all our IP Address in the inventory file. if the instance you created is ubuntu then it will be ansible_user=ubuntu and make sure the key you will be using to created all the server will be the same Change the permission of the file to ansible user using run the command ls -l /etc/ansible/hosts to see who own the file sudo chown ansible -R /etc/ansible/
+You have to copy the ansible.pem key and vi into the /tmp/ansible.pem to paste the key so you can ssh using the key.

+Now vi into /etc/ansible/hosts and paste this all your host Ip

+[db]
+    54.175.186.47 ansible_user=ec2-user  ansible_ssh_private_key_file=/tmp/ansible.pem
+    172.31.81.212 ansible_user=ec2-user  ansible_ssh_private_key_file=/tmp/ansible.pem

+[web]
+    172.31.87.249 ansible_user=ubuntu    ansible_ssh_private_key_file=/tmp/ansible.pem
+    172.31.82.102 ansible_user=ec2-user  ansible_ssh_private_key_file=/tmp/ansible.pem
+    54.84.32.131  ansible_user=ec2-user  ansible_ssh_private_key_file=/tmp/ansible.pem

+[app]
+    52.91.235.177 ansible_user=ubuntu    ansible_ssh_private_key_file=/tmp/ansible.pem
+    172.31.87.249 ansible_user=ubuntu    ansible_ssh_private_key_file=/tmp/ansible.pem

+you can also user a sever username and password
+[k8s]
+    172.31.87.249 ansible_user=kops    ansible_password=your password you created

+You can also create a custom host file by just vi into host(this can be any name) and paste all your host IP address in there just like it's above when you want to run any command using the custom host file pass "-i name of the custom file (-i host)"

+vi  /etc/ansible/ansible.cfg
+You will see a link in there to see the full file on github Copy the file and paste in the vi /etc/ansible/ansible.cfg Now search for the host key to seach without pressing the the I for insert write (/host_key) at the bottom of the file Uncomment the line with the host key by deleting the # (pounds) commands Now when you run ansible db -m ping it won't ask for permission any more You have to create the ansible key in the /tmp vi into /tmp/ansible.pem and paste the key in there change the permission of the key using "sudo chmod 400 /tmp/ansible.pem

+Note to run any thing in ansible that need elevated right and permission at th end of the command just pass "-b" Ansible concepts are:
 1. Ansible commands
          To check if serves are alive or not= ansible all -m ping ( if I want to check my dbserver is okay I will run ansible db -m ping)